Linear groups and computation: Computing with Zariski dense and arithmetic groups

 Algorithms to construct a generating set of $\calg_{\Z}$ for unipotent or abelian $\calg$ are given in \cite{deGraaf1,deGraaf2}.
 These are ingredients in the procedure ${\tt GeneratingArithmetic}$ from \cite{DeGrDetF}, which constructs a generating set of a finite index subgroup of $\calg_{\Z}$ for a solvable algebraic $\Q$-group $\calg$.
 Motivation for ${\tt GeneratingArithmetic}$ is supplied by

 \begin{quote} (AT) \ \emph{Arithmeticity testing}: if $H$ is a finitely generated subgroup of $\calg_{\Z}$, determine whether $|\calg_{\Z}:H|$ is finite. \end{quote}

 It is unknown whether (AT) is decidable for all $\calg$.
-However, since $\calg_{\Z}$ is finitely presentable, if $|\calg_{\Z}:H|$ is finite then this can be detected by Todd-Coxeter coset enumeration (not an advisable option in practice; Todd-Coxeter may not terminate even for very small input).
+However, since $\calg_{\Z}$ is finitely presentable, if $|\calg_{\Z}:H|$ is finite then this can be detected by Todd--Coxeter coset enumeration (not an advisable option in practice; Todd--Coxeter may not terminate even for very small input).
 Thus (AT) is semidecidable as per \cite[p.~149]{HoltBook}.

 When $\calg$ is solvable, arithmetic groups are polycyclic, and it was proved in \cite{DeGrDetF} that (AT) is decidable. \begin{proposition} Let $\calg$ be a solvable algebraic $\Q$-group.
 A finitely generated subgroup $H$ of $\calg$ is arithmetic if and only if $H$ is integral and $\hi(H) = \hi(\calg_\Z)$. \end{proposition} Therefore $H\leq \calg_\Z$ is arithmetic if and only if $H$ and $\calg_\Z$ have the same Hirsch number (cf.~Theorem~\ref{Thm3Point1}).
 Proposition~\ref{Recapitulate} gives